Logging

 • There’s no chance the logs will be deleted from a local machine.

 • You can easily search and extract statistics from the logs.
-This is especially useful if you’re using Structured Logging.
+This is especially useful if you’re using Structured Loggingarrow-up-right.

 There’s a myriad of choices for a database to store your logs.
 We can categorize them as follows: